ryan-brazeal-ufl/OpenPyLivox/README.md

 *NOTES:*
 - OpenPyLivox v1.0 has only been tested using Mid-40 sensors
 - simultaneous operation of multiple Mid-40 sensors have been tested, but NOT using a Livox Hub
-- the library has been tested on Mac OS X, Linux (GalliumOS on HP Chromebook), and Windows 10
+- the library has been tested on Mac OS X, Linux (GalliumOS on HP Chromebook), and Windows 7 and 10
 - the library has been tested to work with Livox Mid-40 firmwares:
   - 03.03.0001 (double return)
   - 03.03.0002 (triple return)